pixelwhip/nup/README.md

-nup
+N-up
 ===

-Sass mixin for making simple grids of elements.
+Sass mixin for making simple grids of elements such as 2-up or 5-up.

 ## Basic Usage